Clickable Menu by subject

 NOTE: ALL SAC assignments will be accompanied with a special SAC work assignment which must be successfully completed before that assignment is considered served.
 Should the student fail to complete the assignment within the allotted time, he/she will be reassigned the SAC time for the following day.
 Should a student receive five SAC assignments during a school year, a parent conference will be scheduled with the principal.
 On the eighth SAC the student will be placed in ISS.
 On the twelfth SAC, the student will be dismissed from Midland Christian.
 Should a student accumulate 8 hours of SAC time due to not serving assigned time as required, that student will be placed in ISS.
 This will erase 7 hours of SAC and the additional hour must be served the following school day.
 The student will receive an unexcused absence (zeros in all classes) for time spent in ISS.
 The student will not be allowed more than one ISS assignment per school year.
 Any additional accumulation of 8 hours SAC time or other reasons for ISS assignment will result in dismissal from school.
 Any student who receives as many as twelve lunch detentions will be assigned a SAC for any additional lunch detentions received.

 It should be noted that several offenses are considered to be of such serious nature as to warrant suspension or expulsion following the first incident.
-These would include possession or use, on school property or at school-sponsored events, of weapons (i.e. firearms, knives, etc.), alcoholic beverages, illegal drugs, sexual misconduct (including homosexual behaviors), theft, vandalism, arrests, criminal activity, terrorist threats, fist fighting, fireworks, tobacco in any form, testing positive for drugs or alcohol, cyber bullying, inappropriate text messages, inappropriate social network activities, or other such activities.
+These would include possession or use, on school property or at school-sponsored events, of weapons (i.e. firearms, knives, etc.), alcoholic beverages, illegal drugs, sexual misconduct in any form, theft, vandalism, arrests, criminal activity, terroristic threats, fist fighting, fireworks, tobacco in any form, e-Cigarettes/Vaping, testing positive for drugs or alcohol, cyber bullying, inappropriate text messages, inappropriate social network activities, or other such activities.
 As a private institution, Midland Christian School reserves the right to search persons, lockers, and/or automobiles which might conceal illegal contraband or to require a drug/alcohol test from any student at any time.
 Additionally, Midland Christian School reserves the right to administer disciplinary action for serious violations of this kind which occur away from school.

-Disciplinary action shall be determined by the school administration with input from members of the Board of Trustees in circumstances deemed appropriate by the administration.
+Disciplinary action shall be determined by the school administration.
 Such disciplinary action may be appealed to the Board of Trustees at a regular or specially called meeting of the Board where a quorum is present.
 However, the Board of Trustees functions as a policy-making body and such appeals are limited to a determination of whether or not school policy was adhered to by the administration in determining the appropriate disciplinary action.

 Public display of affection is not allowed at school or at school sponsored events or trips.